Step-by-Step: Filling Out the Federal W-4

 I moved to NC mid-year.
 What do I do?

 Submit a new NC-4 to your employer immediately.
 This starts NC withholding and stops withholding for your previous state (assuming your employer updates it).
-If your employer can't withhold NC taxes (some out-of-state employers can't set up withholding in every state), make quarterly estimated tax payments to NC DOR using Form NC-40 to avoid underpayment interest.
+If your employer can't withhold NC taxes, make quarterly estimated tax payments to NC DOR using Form NC-40 to avoid underpayment interest.

 Can I claim exempt on my NC-4?